 Less Vibration Than Most Sanders

 After stripping away the paint with a chemical stripper, I was pleasantly surprised.
 But like a lot of furniture from this era, it had a wood veneer.
 If you have ever tried to sand wood veneer, you know how tricky it can be.
 The vibration alone from most sanders can cause the glue to break loose from the wood and possibly damaging the surface.
 Then you gotta a hot mess on your hands of having to remove that veneer.
 Because of that, I usually resort to repairing the veneer and just repainting.
 But how amazing is it when you can refinish and restore the wood veneer!

 After a few passes with the 3X4 Electric Ray Sander, I was sold!
 Not only did it remove the leftover paint but also the superficial stains.
 The square design is also good to get into those difficult corners where I would usually need additional tools.
 Bonus!
 The veneer was beautiful and undamaged from the gentle sanding.

 One tool, one project!
 Where have you been my sexy sanding machine?!
 Let me just say… you don’t know what you don’t know.
 You gotta try new things and I’m the worst about making do with the tools I have.
 Being able to hook the sander to my shop vac was also a huge bonus!
 No more sanding outdoors in 100-degree temperatures.

 So, what do I think about the SurfPrep Sanding System?
 Impressive!
 This was a huge project and I worked this sander HARD.
 I don’t baby my tools, and they work as hard as I do.
 It passed my test!
 And just look at all that preserved wood veneer.
 If you ever had to remove damaged veneer, you know exactly what I’m talking about.
 It looks great, right?
 That’s what I’m talking about.
-Want to learn more about this Sanding System.
+Do you want to learn more about this Sanding System?
 CLICK HERE to get all the deets.
 Happy sanding!